jcrewerts/MyProject-Identifiers/README.md

   <img src="Photos/RandomForestReg.PNG">
 </p>

 Afer creating two different random forests, we can see which features are the most important in each of the two models.
+The features that were important stayed similar on both models, but the percent of importance was changed significantly.

 <p align="center">
   <img src="Photos/FeatureImportanceRunStart.PNG">